hakimel/reveal.js/README.md

 - **callback**: [optional] Function to execute when the script has loaded
 - **condition**: [optional] Function which must return true for the script to be loaded

 You can also include dependencies which are bundled/already present on the page.
-To include a bundled plugin. replace the `src` property with a plugin `id` and a reference to the `plugin` instance:
+To include a bundled plugin. replace the `src` property with a reference to a `plugin` instance:
-- **id**: the id of the plugin
 - **plugin**: the plugin instance (see [Plugins](#plugins))

 ### Ready Event